Frequently Asked Questions

 13. What should I do if my child is ill on the day of the Test?

-It is important to note that if your child is ill on the main test day, you should contact the test venue you have been allocated immediately and arrangements may be made for the student to be entered on the Reserve Day.
-Medical certification WILL BE required to confirm eligibility for the Reserve Day.
-Please do not attend the test in the hope that your child will recover.
-If your child takes ill during their test, they will not be permitted to complete their test or re-take the test.
+If your child is ill on the test day, contact the test venue immediately.
+Medical certification is required to arrange entry for the Reserve Day.
+Do not attend the test hoping your child will recover.
+If your child falls ill during the test, they cannot complete or retake it.

 14. What if I have registered my child to take a test in a different borough and it clashes with a Consortium test?